Asylum in the United States: LGBTQ asylum seekers

 Historically, homosexuality was considered a deviant behavior in the US; as such, the Immigration and Nationality Act of 1952 barred homosexual individuals from entering the United States due to concerns about their psychological health.
 One of the first successful LGBT asylum pleas to be granted refugee status in the United States due to sexual orientation was a Cuban national whose case was first presented in 1989.
-The case was affirmed by the Board of Immigration Appeals and the barring of LGBT and queer individuals into the United States was repealed in 1990.
+The case was affirmed by the Board of Immigration Appeals and the barring of LGBT individuals into the United States was repealed in 1990.
 The case, known as Matter of Acosta (1985), set the standard of what qualified as a "particular social group."
-This new definition of "social group" expanded to explicitly include homosexuality and the LGBTQI+ population.
+This new definition of "social group" expanded to explicitly include homosexuality and the LGBT population.
 It considers homosexuality and gender identity a "common characteristic of the group either cannot change or should not be required to change because it is fundamental to their individual identities or consciences."
 The definition was intended to be open-ended in order to fit with the changing understanding of sexuality.
 This allows political asylum to some LGBT individuals who face potential criminal penalties due to homosexuality and sodomy being illegal in the home country who are unable to seek protection from the state.

 Susan Berger argues that while homosexuality and other sexual minorities might be protected under the law, the burden of proving that they are an LGBT member demonstrates a greater immutable view of the expected LGBT performance.
 The importance of visibility is stressed throughout the asylum process, as sexuality is an internal characteristic.
 It is not visibly represented in the outside appearance.
 According to Amanda M. Gómez, sexual orientation identity is formed and performed in the asylum process.
 Unlike race or gender, in sexual orientation asylum claims, applicants have to prove their sexuality to convince asylum officials that they are truly part of their social group.
-Rachel Lewis and Nancy Naples argue that LGBTQI+ people may not seem credible if they do not fit Western stereotypes of what LGBTQI+ people look like.
-Dress, mannerisms, and style of speech, as well as not having had public romantic relationships with the opposite sex, may be perceived by the immigration judge as not reflective of the applicants’ sexual orientation.
+Rachel Lewis and Nancy Naples argue that LGBT people may not seem credible if they do not fit Western stereotypes of what LGBT people look like.
+Dress, mannerisms, and style of speech, as well as not having had public romantic relationships with the opposite sex, may be perceived by the immigration judge as not reflective of the applicants' sexual orientation.
 Scholars and legal experts have long argued that asylum law has created legal definitions for homosexuality that limit our understanding of queerness.

 Human Rights and LGBT advocates have worked to create many improvements to the LGBT Asylum Seekers coming into the United States and to give asylum seekers a chance to start a new life.
 A 2015 report issued by the LGBT Freedom and Asylum network identifies best practices for supporting LGBT asylum seekers in the US.
 The US State Department has also issued a factsheet on protecting LGBT refugees.